right-rudder/next-gen/src/content/blog/halloween-2024-at-nextgen-flight-academy.md

 ---

-The event was a great opportunity for the NextGen Flight Academy community to bond, have fun, and celebrate the spirit of Halloween.
+The event was a great opportunity for the [NextGen Flight Academy](/) community to bond, have fun, and celebrate the spirit of Halloween.
 It also showcased the academy's commitment to fostering a positive and engaging learning environment.

-By organizing such events, NextGen Flight Academy continues to create memorable experiences for its students and staff, making aviation education even more enjoyable.
+By organizing such events, [NextGen Flight Academy](/) continues to create memorable experiences for its students and [staff](/about), making aviation education even more enjoyable.

-For more information about NextGen Flight Academy and their upcoming events, visit our [website](https://flyhere.aero/).
+For more information about [NextGen Flight Academy](/) and their upcoming events, visit our [website](https://flyhere.aero/) or [contact us](/contact).